Just having one of the best dash cams for Uber drivers visible in your car can be a big help for keeping your passengers in line.

 What’s really awesome is it automatically goes to night mode when it’s dark out, so you don’t have to fiddle with any controls or settings when the sun goes down or when bad weather makes the interior of your car darker.

-The suction cup mount allows you to place the camera wherever you think it will best suit you and keep out of your view.
+The suction cup mount allows you to place the camera wherever you think it will best suit you and keep it out of your view.
 You’re even able to plug the power source into the mount instead of the camera, so the cord stays out of your way.

 The VanTrue N2 Pro automatically turns on when you start your car and turns off (after a small delay) once you turn off your car.
 It also features loop filming so older footage gets erased to make room for new footage.
-The higher resolution on both cameras comes at a cost: a 64GB card only holds about seven hours of footage.
-(A 128GB card is not officially supported, but does work.)

 If it detects what it considers to be an excessive G-Force event, it moves the current recording to an EVENT folder and locks it.
 This is supposed to be just in the instance of a car accident.
 That way the event is easier to find and doesn’t get deleted with new footage until less than 30% of the recording space is left in storage.

-Best value: Blueskysea B2W
+6. Blueskysea B2W

 One thing that stands out for this against the VanTrue N2 Pro is that this comes with the SD card so you don’t have to make that extra purchase — you can use it straight out of the box.
 However, it is compatible with up to a 400GB micro SD card so you can record up to approximately 30 hours before the memory is full.